mahavedalla/mahavedalla/docs/questions/upasaka/what-rules-is-a-lay-follower-expected-to-keep.md

-# What rules is a lay follower expected to keep?
+Question: What rules is a lay follower expected to keep?
 Answer in Brief: -
  Category: Upāsaka
 Sutta References: AN 8.25